-According to the Royal Society for Public Health (RSPH) in the UK, there has been a 70% increase in anxiety and depression in under the under 25s.
+According to the Royal Society for Public Health (RSPH) in the UK, there has been a 70% increase in anxiety and depression in the under 25s.
 The current news story that American schools are considering mandatory depression screening for students, once again raises big questions about teenage anxiety, the level of mental health disorders amongst our children and young people and how we treat them.

 The driving force behind the proposal in the States is obviously the attempt to prevent, or at least to pre-empt, future school shootings following the most recent terrible events in Florida.
-However, the clear evidence is that our children and young people are suffering more mental health disorders, and this is just as true in Ireland as it is in the US.
+However, the clear evidence is that our children and young people are experiencing more mental health disorders, and this is just as true in Ireland as it is in the US.
 According to Mental Health Ireland, mental health problems affect about one in ten children and young people.
-They include depression, anxiety and conduct disorder.
+They include depression, anxiety, and conduct disorder.

 Our experience at Transformarive is that, if you include social anxiety and general anxiety in the run up to school and state exams, this could be a significant under-estimation.

 In the past, the prevailing medical wisdom was that depression is in fact, the result of a spontaneous chemical imbalance in the brain, that it is produced by low serotonin, or a natural lack of some other chemical.
 The medical treatment was therefore pretty much always medication of one form or another.

 However, this approach started to be questioned in the 1970s, after American psychiatrists produced a manual for doctors that laid out all the symptoms of different mental illnesses so that they could be identified and treated in the same way across the Unites States.
 It was called the ‘Diagnostic and Statistical Manual’.
 In the latest edition, they laid out nine symptoms that a patient has to show to be diagnosed with depression: for example, decreased interest in pleasure or persistent low mood.
 For a doctor to conclude they were depressed, a patient had to show five of these symptoms over several weeks.